Read an extract Below, or watch the video trailer Here

 “Move over Terry Pratchett — What a brilliant read!
 The wit!
 I really enjoyed the story and the characters, but I LOVED the humour and clever prose.
 Highly recommend” — Galaxie, Amazon

-“Fantasy humor with a Pythonesque flair” — Guy Worthey, Amazon
+“Fantasy humor with a Pythonesque flair” — Guy Worthey, (Astrophysicist and author) Amazon

-“YA science fiction and fantasy specialist, AJ Ponder, has done it again, this time with a story that is less science than her Lily Lionheart and Frankie Files titles and less interactive fiction than her Attack of the Giant Bugs adventure.
+“YA science fiction and fantasy specialist, AJ Ponder, has done it again, this time with a story that is less science than her Lilly Lionheart and Frankie Files titles and less interactive fiction than her Attack of the Giant Bugs adventure.
 Instead, Ponder has given us a narrative that is all fantasy (with a bit of alchemy thrown in).
-QUEST, the first book in Ponder’s Sylvalla Chronicles, is an irreverent and laugh-out-loud spoof on traditional fantasy in the vein of The Princess Bride.” — Lee Murray, SpecFicNZ
+QUEST, the first book in Ponder’s Sylvalla Chronicles, is an irreverent and laugh-out-loud spoof on traditional fantasy in the vein of The Princess Bride.” — 2x Bram Stoker award winning Lee Murray, SpecFicNZ website review

 “Quest is for everyone who loves fantasy, adventure, humour, and something slightly different.
 It is a wonderful book, unlike any I have read before.
 I thoroughly recommend it.
 However, be careful: if you go out looking for adventure and it finds you, you’d better be prepared.” — Denika Mead, Hooked on Books